Blogging is back

 The return of blogging

 The future of the network is decentralization.
-Call it fediverso, indieweb or whatever you want, but after having been abducted by centralized social tools and once we have reached the end of the road (to which the crisis of thebird site), a decentralized network of nodes, interconnected with each other, seems to be the only viable solution to the problem of extreme commercialization, user submission, trolls, fake news, etc. A sigh of relief is what you feel when you realize that any one of those nodes can be a simple blog, and still have the ability to federate with any other node on the network.
+Call it fediverso, indieweb or whatever you want, but after having been abducted by centralized social tools and once we have reached the end of the road (to which the crisis of thebird site ), a decentralized network of nodes, interconnected with each other, seems to be the only viable solution to the problem of extreme commercialization, user submission, trolls, fake news, etc. A sigh of relief is what you feel when you realize that any one of those nodes can be a simple blog, and still have the ability to federate with any other node on the network.

 A place of your own where you have all the control.
 In a third-party social network, you, your data and metadata are the product.
 You are not in control of what you post and you are not even in control of what you want to see or read.
-What did you say (tweet in Spanish), Alfonso Alcántara (@yoriento), «without a blog you are digitally homeless, spent all day on social networks«.
+What did you say, Alfonso Alcántara (@yoriento), «without a blog you are digitally homeless, spent all day on social networks«.
 On the contrary, a blog is an independent but federable and syndicable node, with which you can implement your digital identity without any external influence, without dominant algorithms and absolutely free.

 RSS still works and makes syndication easy and simple.
 Another reason to intuit that blogs are back is that, in the context of decentralized networks, people are hearing a lot about RSS again (Really Simple Syndication or, in Spanish, Really simple syndication).
 The format allows content to be distributed -without the need for a browser- using programs -called aggregators news- and was very important in the sweet days of blogs.
 It never stopped being used, thanks -above all- to podcasting, since in this medium it is essential to share audio on the different existing platforms.
 Syndication of your blog’s content, via RSS, is a perfect substitute for the serendipity of social media.